ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 ![phylotaR pipeline stages](/img/blog-images/2018-08-08-phylotar/stages.png)

-*The stages of phylotaR pipeline: taxise, download, cluster and cluster^2.
+*Figure 1.
+The stages of phylotaR pipeline: taxise, download, cluster and cluster^2.
 Note, 'taxise' is the name of a stage and does not relate to the package `taxize`.*

 For more information on how the pipeline works, please see the open-access scientific article: [phylotaR: An Automated Pipeline for Retrieving Orthologous DNA Sequences from GenBank in R](https://doi.org/10.3390/life8020020)